Newsletters

 Kyphoplasty treatments in office

 During the kyphoplasty procedure, the back is cleaned and prepped for where Dr. Bedi will place the needle to puncture the skin.
-Local anesthesia and mild sedation is applied although the patient will remain awake during the procedure.
+Local anesthesia and mild sedation are applied, although the patient will remain awake during the procedure.
 Once the small incision is made in the back, the tube is placed cloth the path through the vertebra, and into the fractured area.

-A specialized ballon will then be inserted through the tube and into the fractured vertebra to be inflated.
-The inflating ballon creates a soft inner bone support for the fractured vertebra allowing it to return to normal height.
-Once the ballon is removed, the cavity of the damaged vertebra will be filled with a cement like material that will quickly harden and mimic the natural bone structure.
+A specialized balloon will then be inserted through the tube and into the fractured vertebra to be inflated.
+The inflated balloon creates a soft inner bone support for the fractured vertebral, allowing it to return to normal height.
+Once the balloon is removed, the cavity of the damaged vertebra will be filled with cement-like material that will quickly harden and mimic the natural bone structure.

-This type of out patient procedure allows for patients to return to their normal routines almost immediately, but are limited to non strenuous activities for 4-6 weeks.
-Dr. Bedi will follow up with the patient through virtual or in person setting a few weeks after the procedure is done, to see how the patient is recovering.
+This type of outpatient procedure allows patients to return to their normal routines almost immediately, but they are limited to non-strenuous activities for 4-6 weeks.
+Dr. Bedi will follow up with the patient through a virtual or in-person setting a few weeks after the procedure is done, to see how the patient is recovering.

 << Previous Next >>